-Melanie Morrison, co-convenor of CLOUT (Christian Lesbians Out Together), told the group that liturgists in her church read from the holy book of Isaiah and then from "a holy book" writ-ten by a lesbian author.
+Melanie Morrison, co-convenor of CLOUT (Christian Lesbians Out To-gether), told the group that liturgists in

-Earlier in the plenary session Morrison led a demonstration in which she in-vited all the lesbian, bisexual, and trans-sexual women to come forward, and all others to stand in solidarity.
-She then led the group in a song affirming their deter-mination to celebrate lesbian sexual re-
+Earlier in the plenary session Morri-son led a demonstration in which she in-vited all the lesbian, bisexual, and transsexual women to come forward, and all others to stand in solidarity.
+She then led the group in a song affirming their determination to celebrate lesbian sexual re

-The conference finished with a "milk and honey" ritual instead of the Lord's Supper.
-The women recited the Lord's Supper.
-The women recited the litany, "Our maker Sophia, we are women in your image, with the hot blood of our wombs we give form to new life..., with nëctar between our thighs we invite a lover... with our warm body flu-ids we remind the world of its pleasures-and sensations ... with the honey of wis-dom in our mouths we prophesy a full humanity to all the peoples."★
+"The conference finished with a "milk and honey" ritual instead of the Lord's Supper.
+The women recited the litany, "Our maker Sophia, we are women in your image, with the hot blood of our wombs we give form to new life... with nectar between our thighs we invite a lover... with our warm body fluids we remind the world of its pleasures and sensations ... with the honey of wisdom in our mouths we prophesy a full humanity to all the peoples."